swpng/edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection/docs/user-guide/how-to-configure-alerts.md

 ### Subscribing to MQTT Alerts

-To subscribe to MQTT alerts:
+To subscribe to the published MQTT alerts:

 #### Docker compose deployment